gshipley/summitlab14/Chapters/13-Using_Cartridges.md

 	Connected to database.
 	1 gshipley@redhat.com

-OpenShift Enterprise also provides the ability to list important information about a cartridge by using the *show* switch.
+OpenShift Enterprise also provides the ability to list important information about a cartridge by using the *cartridge-show* command.
 For example, if a user has forgotten their MySQL connection information, they can display this information with the following command:

 	$ rhc cartridge-show mysql -a firstphp